telekom/LibNbiot/README.md

 * Cypress PSoC5
 * Arduino Mega
+* TI MSP432

 were added.
-These examples can be found in the respective directories in the examples directory as well.
-However, as they require environment specific setups, they come with dedicated READMEs, which can be found in the respective directories.
+These examples can be found in the respective subfolders in the examples directory as well.
+However, as they require environment specific setups, they come with dedicated READMEs, which explain their setup and usage.

 ### Building